jianfch/stable-ts/README.md

         The second parameter is a float for total duration of audio in seconds. ignore_compatibility : bool, default False
-        Whether to ignore warnings for compatibility issues with the detected Whisper version.
+        Whether to ignore warnings for compatibility issues with the detected Whisper version. extra_models : list of whisper.model.Whisper, optional
+        List of additional Whisper model instances to use for computing word-timestamps along with ``model``. presplit : bool or list of str, default True meaning ['.', '。', '?', '？'] List of ending punctuation used to split ``text`` into segments for applying ``gap_padding``, but segmentation of final output is unnaffected unless ``original_split=True``.
+        If ``original_split=True``, the original split is used instead of split from ``presplit``. gap_padding : str, default ' ...'
+        Only if ``presplit=True``, ``gap_padding`` is prepended to each segments for word timing alignment.
+        Used to reduce the probability of model predicting timestamps earlier than the first utterance.

     Returns
     -------